sujay-gavhane/pm_tool/README.md

 7. run `rake db:seed` command
 8. Start the rails server by `rails server` command
 9. In browser open `http://localhost:3000` and your app is running and ready to use.

+### Steps to run test cases
+1. make sure you have added test db configuration options in your database.yml file
+2. run command `rake test`